WPManageNinja/fluent-smtp/readme.txt

 == 🎉 Elastic Email API Connection ==
 Elastic Email is a great solution for sending transactional and marketing emails with a user-friendly dashboard and many extensive functions such as statistics and real-time information.
 Fluent SMTP plugin is fully compatible with their official API and you can use it to send your WordPress emails via Elastic Email

-== 🎉 Outlook / Office365 API Connection ==
+== 🎉 Outlook or Office365 API Connection ==
-Fluent SMTP - WP Mail Plugin provides you options to connect with your Outlook or Office 365 emails and send emails over their API.
+Fluent SMTP provides you options to connect with your Outlook or Office 365 emails and send emails over their API.
 It's fast and secure.
 Using oAuth2 authentication system for the connection, You can easily setup the connection and send your emails with Office 365 / Outlook emails.

 Read the documentation for <a href="https://fluentsmtp.com/docs/setup-outlook-with-fluentsmtp/">connecting Office 365 Email with WordPress</a>

 == 🎉 Other SMTP ==
 Fluent SMTP plugin works with all major email services that offer SMTP connections such as Gmail, Yahoo, Microsoft Live, Zoho Mail, YandexMail, and any other email sending services.

 You can set the following options: